Skip to Content

 Chapter 13 Bankruptcy Attorney in Springfield

-Debt Relief Assistance for Massachusetts Consumers: (413) 475-9882
+Debt Relief Assistance for Massachusetts Consumers:

 If you do not qualify for Chapter 7 bankruptcy, you still have the option of filing for bankruptcy under Chapter 13.
 This type of bankruptcy is available to both consumers and sole proprietors of small businesses.
 Like Chapter 11, it involves a reorganization plan that will pay off a portion of unsecured debt over time.
 This form of bankruptcy is a good option for those who wish to retain large assets or prevent foreclosure on a home.

-Additionally, Chapter 13 allows debtors to make up missed mortgage or car loan payments over a more extended period, providing a feasible route for retaining essential personal assets.
+Additionally, Chapter 13 allows debtors to make up missed mortgage or car loan payments over an extended period, providing a feasible route for retaining essential personal assets.
 Unlike Chapter 7, where certain debts are wiped out, Chapter 13 allows for debt restructuring under court protection, effectively halting creditor harassment and providing a manageable way to meet obligations while safeguarding property.

 Why Call My Chapter 13 Bankruptcy Law Firm?